-Purpose 4: Preserve the setting and special character of historic towns

-Development/land-use: less development = stronger contribution

-Location: contains key characteristics, or important in views to or from them = stronger contribution

-Separating features: lack of features to increased perceived separation from historic town = stronger contribution

-Connecting features: stronger relationship between historic town and countryside = stronger contribution

-The land has a visual connection with Oxford and the parcel forms part of the City's distinctive green backdrop and/or from which there are views into the City, particularly the historic centre.

-There is no sense of a relationship with Oxford, either through distance or through the presence of other towns or landscapes with which a parcel has a dominant sense of connection.
+Purpose 4: Preserve th e setting and special character of historic towns Development/land-use: I ess development = stronger contribution Location: contains key c contribution haracteristics, or important in views to or from them = stronger Separating features: lack = stronger contribution of features to increased perceived separation from historic town Connecting features: st stronger contribution ronger relationship between historic town and countryside = Stronger Contribution The land has a visual connection with Oxford and the parcel forms part of the City's distinctive green backdrop and/or from which there are views into the City, particularly the historic centre.
+Weaker Contribution There is no sense of a relationship with Oxford, either through distance or through the presence of other towns or landscapes with which a parcel has a dominant sense of connection.